tdhock/tdhock.github.io/_posts/2022-02-21-torch-auto-grad-non-diff.md

 ## [2,]    0    0
 ```

-The output above shows that for one negative label with predicted
+The R code and output above shows that for one negative label with
-value -10, and one positive label with predicted value 10, we have
+predicted value -10, and one positive label with predicted value 10,
-AUM=0 and directional derivatives are also zero.
-That is also seen in
+we have AUM=0 and directional derivatives are also zero.
+That is also
-the python code:
+seen in the python code below:

 ```python